-Additional info on Biblical Meaning of 48
+More Info on Biblical Meaning of 48

-Genesis 48 is the pivotal Biblical chapter that records Jacob, near death, blessing Joseph's two sons Manasseh and Ephraim.
+Genesis 48 is the pivotal chapter that records Jacob, near death, blessing Joseph's two sons Manasseh and Ephraim.
 It is through these two sons that God would fulfill a giant part of his promise to Abraham that his descendants, who would number like grains of sand on a beach, would ultimately bless all the nations on earth (Genesis 22:17 - 18)!